ApiLogicServer/Docs/docs/Architecture-What-Is.md

 ## Execution: 3-tiered architecture

 The API Logic Server executes as an application server, accessed by an API, in a standard 3-tiered architecture.

+Observe that logic plugs into SQLAlchemy.  **Logic is thus automatically shared** (factored out) of custom services, and web or browser-based apps.

-In most cases, the API Logic Server executes in a container, and scales horizontally  like any other Flask-based server.
+In most cases, the API Logic Server executes in a **container**, so scales horizontally like any other Flask-based server.

 ![API Logic Server Intro](images/Architecture.png)